go-prompt/prompt/README.md

 #What?
-Pimp your Go app with a dead simple prompt feature.
+This Go package provides a dead simple 'terminal-prompt-like' for your application.

 #Install
 ~~~